DevGustavoGantois/DevGustavoGantois/README.md

 </p>

 ### Hello!
 My name is Gustavo Gantois.😁🖐
 🖥 - At the moment I study the lenguages of programmation, i´m venturing into PYTHON, JS, HTML and CSS.
-I´m learning the REACT and Tailwind!🤓🧠
+I´m learning the REACT | NEXT and Tailwind!🤓🧠

 📪- Contact in my e-mail: gugagantois@gmail.com